Homemade Meal Replacement Shakes on the Cheap

 by Reader Contributors

 Meal replacement shakes can be costly.
-Try these recipes for homemade meal replacement shakes on the cheap to drink yourself skinny.
+Try these recipes for homemade meal replacement shakes on the cheap to drink yourself thinner.

 Dear Dollar Stretcher,